 - 07 May 2011 | Surfing

 What's your favourite surf shop?
-Everyone has their own special place where bargaining for new surfboards, leashes, wetsuits, board shorts and even wax is actually easier.
-Surf shops are surfer's second home, right after the local surf spot.
+Everyone has their own special place, where discussing prices for new surfboards, leashes, wetsuits, board shorts and even wax is actually easier.
+Surf shops are surfers' second home, right after the local surf spot.

-From the surfer's point of view, a surf shop is the store where he can find the latest surf gear at the best prices.
+From the surfer's point of view, a surf shop is the place where he can find the latest surf gear at the best prices.
 Simple as waxing down a surfboard.
-Start by selecting a good place for the store.
+Start by selecting a good headquarter for the store.
 The best and most successful surf shops in the world are located by the beach or a few miles/kilometres from a popular surf spot.

-Surfers tend to buy more from online surf shops, like the one set up by SurferToday.com, here.
+Surfers tend to buy more from online surf shops, like the one set up by SurferToday.com.
 It's easy, secure and cheaper, in most cases, because you buy directly from the best brands, without commissions and intermediates.

-The best surf shops have special designed bargain and loan policies with their best clients.
-Special discounts, buy-two-get-one-free, coupon, voucher and promotional codes, season deals and cheap stock off opportunities.
-The leash from the previous generation, a double fin vintage surfboard or wetsuit with a small defect can be afforded at great discount prices.
+The best surf shops have special designed bargain and loan policies for their best clients.
+Special discounts, buy-two-get-one-free, coupons, voucher and promotional codes, season deals and cheap stock off opportunities.
+The surf leash from the previous generation, a double fin vintage surfboard or a wetsuit with a small defect can be afforded at great discount prices.

-Surfers enjoy talking with a specialized workforce that knows more than they do.
+Surfers enjoy talking with specialized workforce that knows more than they do.
 That is comfortable from the buyer's side.
 At the same time, it's good to know that a surf shop is complete.
-Even if I'm surfer only, it's great to keep in touch with the new kite boards, the lightest windsurf sails and the newest generation of bodyboard strings.
+Even if I'm only a surfer, it's great to keep in touch with the new kite boards, the lightest windsurf sails and the newest generation of bodyboard stringers.

 Skateboards, skimboards, booties, surf movies, watches, surf books and magazines, bags, video games and water cameras should be available for all customers.
 In the end, the perfect surf shop is open for business.